 Address: 248 3rd Ave.
 S, Saskatoon, SK

-Breakout currently has 3 rooms in operation: MADD Laboratory, Code Red: Infiltration, and Dead Professor Society.
+Breakout currently has a few great rooms to try.
 Some of their rooms are slightly larger and can accommodate more people, so if you’re wanting to take a large group, they can facilitate you.
 I’ve tried 2 of the rooms at this location, with a final score of Breakout 1: Kelly 1.
 I think a tie-breaker is in order!

 10 Tips for Escaping A Room